vic/dvm/INSTALL.md

 #### esy

 Before we can build dvm, we need to make sure that we have a latest esy.
-(We use asdf to manage our esy versions.
-You can get asdf via Git or Homebrew.)
+(We are using the nightly version of esy.
+We can use it by install `@esy-nightly/esy`.)

 ### Getting the source